driessene/acoustic_camera/readme.md

 - Stop(self): Stops the recorder.

 ## AudioSimulator - Stage
-Simulates ideal audio matrixes.
-Only simulates a vector of microphones which are evenly spaced for now.
-Precomputes all signals.
-Each block of data is the same, but with different noise to simulate real life.
+Simulates ideal audio matrices.
+Takes elements and wave-vectors, and simulates the resulting signal for each individual element.

 ### Properties
 - wave_vectors - List[Geometry.geometry.WaveVector] - The list of wavevectors to simulate projected onto elements.